piotrmasior/scrap_task/README.md

 TODO (possible improvements):
 ----
 * add sh script to run it from root directory
-* add some fancy formatter for better output
 * refactor google method to some general_purpose scraping path with custom strategies like:

 ~~~ruby